What we stand for

 The aim of the ArtWorks Initiative was to support the initial education, training and continuing professional development of artists working in participatory settings in order to enhance the quality of people's engagement in arts-led activity and the arts, and create a more professional and confident sector whose work is valued.

 ArtWorks supported an online community of practice, organised events, commissioned publications and worked with key stakeholders to advocate for arts in participatory settings and appropriate support for artists.
 A key element of the programme was the work of pathfinders which were selected through an open bidding process to undertake action research between 2011 and 2014.

-One pathfinder, Artworks Navigator (a-n, Artquest, engage, National Association of Writers in Education, People Dancing, Sound Sense), subsequently developed a proposal to take the key activities of ArtWorks forward in the form of ArtWorks Alliance – building on the legacy of a huge knowledge-bank of learning, the results of all ArtWorks activity over the years.
+One pathfinder, Artworks Navigator (a-n The Artists Information Company, Artquest, engage, National Association of Writers in Education, People Dancing, Sound Sense), subsequently developed a proposal to take the key activities of ArtWorks forward in the form of ArtWorks Alliance – building on the legacy of a huge knowledge-bank of learning, the results of all ArtWorks activity over the years.